dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A9: DCE - GitHub Repository Setup Guide
 # Date Created: Cycle 12
 # Author: AI Model
+# Updated on: C160 (Add sample workflow with `git restore`)

-- **Description:** A step-by-step guide with the necessary git commands to initialize the project as a local repository and push it to a new remote repository on GitHub.
+- **Description:** A step-by-step guide with the necessary git commands to initialize the project as a local repository and push it to a new remote repository on GitHub, including a sample workflow for testing AI responses.
-- **Tags:** git, github, version control, setup, repository
+- **Tags:** git, github, version control, setup, repository, workflow

 ## 1. Overview

 This guide provides the necessary commands to turn your local project folder into a Git repository and link it to a new, empty repository on GitHub.
+It also describes a sample workflow for using Git to efficiently test multiple AI-generated responses.

 ## 2. Prerequisites

 *   You have `git` installed on your machine.
 *   You have a GitHub account.
-*   Your GitHub username is `dgerabagi`.

-## 3. Step-by-Step Instructions
+## 3. Step-by-Step Setup

 ### Step 1: Create a New Repository on GitHub